Celebrate National Burger Day with 10 Best Burgers in Dublin

 Bunsen Burgers

 Bunsen is the best place for Burgers in and around Dublin.
-The burgers are simple, brilliantly built with brioche-style bun, the patty a smooth, umami-friendly fix that sets a little juice drizzling down the fingers.
+The burgers are simple, brilliantly built with a brioche-style bun, the patty a smooth, umami-friendly fix that sets a little juice drizzling down the fingers.
 Turnover is quick and space can be cramped, but Bunsen is the standard by which all burgers in Dublin are measured.
 There are excellent gluten-free options, too.
-You can enjoy Hamburger at €6.95, Cheese burger at €7.45 and have toppings of pickle, onion, lettuce, tomato, ketchup being mustard or mayo.
-Also have drinks and fries as a combination.
+You can enjoy hamburgers at €6.95, Cheeseburgers at €7.45 and have toppings of pickle, onion, lettuce, tomato, ketchup mustard or mayo.
+Also, have drinks and fries as a combination.

 Location: 51b Dawson Street, Dublin 2